jasminekh96/webapi-iv-guided/notes.md

 - extract configuration into environment variables.
 - setup Continous deployment from Github to Heroku.
   -commit and push to GitHub and the api gets updated on Heroku
+- add a "start" script to `package.json`
+-

 # Switching Remotes
 - `git remote set-url origin url to new empty repository on GitHub`